 Pseudomonas aeruginosa, which has variable rates of intrinsic resistance

-Fosfomycin is used mainly for uncomplicated (ie, lower) UTIs caused by E. coli or E. faecalis.
-However, because it has a broad spectrum of activity, fosfomycin is sometimes used to treat infections with multidrug-resistant organisms at other anatomic sites.
+Oral fosfomycin should be used only for uncomplicated (ie, lower) urinary tract infections caused by susceptible pathogens.
+However, because it has a broad spectrum of activity, IV fosfomycin is sometimes used to treat infections with multidrug-resistant organisms at other anatomic sites.